What Is a Tracheostomy?

 Q: Will I be able to speak with a tracheostomy?

 A: It depends.
 Most tracheostomies can be fitted with a speaking valve.
-You may also be able to speak by closing off your tracheostomy intermittently and briefly with your finger.
+You may also be able to speak by closing off your tracheostomy with your finger briefly at certain times.
 Electrical devices are available or you can learn esophageal speaking.
 It will also depend on your ongoing need for a mechanical ventilator, and how intact and functional your vocal cords are.

 Q: Will I be able to eat food with a tracheostomy?

 A: Yes.
-Most people can eat, but you may need to take some precautions.
+Most people can eat, but you may need to take some safety steps.
 In some cases, you may need to change your diet to softer foods.

 Q: How long will it take for my opening to heal once the tracheostomy tube is removed?